segovia-no/MancoStats/README.md

 ```

 The bot will connect to Discord and listen for commands.
 Use `!manco help` to get a list of available commands.

+## Roadmap
+- More commands for stats
+- Auto-detect PUBG season
+- I18n system for commands and responses